asidsx/EasyTranslateCraftopia/README.md

 Translation project link: <a href="https://github.com/BudgieY/AdditionalLanguagesForCraftopia">AdditionalLanguagesForCraftopia</a>

-1. Use UABEAvalonia to create a dump file of I2Languages-resources.assets.
+1. Use <a href="https://github.com/nesrak1/UABEA">UABEAvalonia</a> to create a dump file of I2Languages.
 2. Rename the dump file to input.txt.
 3. Take an old text file with the previous translation (e.g., de.json) and rename it to old.txt.
 4. Put the wind.exe program into the same folder as these files.